-New Syndx wants to use its expertise assisting companies elsewhere to help Social Equity cannabis license applicants in New Jersey.
+New Syndx wants to use its expertise assisting companies elsewhere to help NJ cannabis social equity license applicants in New Jersey.

 They are a unique consulting firm since they specifically look for micro-business applicants to be clients.
 While devoid of the financial assets and connections large cannabis companies have, micro-businesses are favored in the interim NJ Cannabis Regulatory Commission regulations.

-New Syndx Legal and Business Advisor Derek Soltis said they are looking to help Social Equity license applicants along with women, disabled veterans, and minority-owned businesses.
-Social Equity cannabis license applicants are also favored in the regulations.
+New Syndx Legal and Business Advisor Derek Soltis said they are looking to help NJ cannabis social equity license applicants along with women, disabled veterans, and minority-owned businesses.
+NJ cannabis social equity license applicants are also favored in the regulations.
 Establishing Social Equity businesses in the industry remains an issue.
 They are defined in the regulations as those based in Economically Disadvantaged Areas or have a previous cannabis crime record, regardless of whether it was expunged.
 Diversely owned businesses are also heavily favored in the regulations.

 Soltis said they are especially interested in helping secure conditional licenses, which present the most opportunities for humble start-ups.
 Soltis said they also want to work with people in the underground, legacy cannabis market who want to transition into the licensed industry.

 “The licensing process has always been a Catch-22.
 You need financing to get a license, but you can’t get a license unless you have your financing.
 And nobody wants to finance people until they have a license,” he said.

 The application process for those interested in cultivation and manufacturing licenses, along with testing labs, opened on December 15th.
 On March 15th, those who want a dispensary can apply.
 The wholesale, distribution, and delivery licenses will be opened for application later.

 Soltis noted many Social Equity license applicants are first-time entrepreneurs unfamiliar with the requirements to launch a business.